1. Activities of everyday living

 When children first come to our school and trough their time with us, they will be introduced to activities of everyday living.
-This as the name suggests, circles around activities from every day live, such as such as spooning, pouring, sorting, chopping, peeling and washing to name some of them.
+This as the name suggests, circles around activities from everyday live, such as such as spooning, pouring, sorting, chopping, peeling and washing to name some of them.

 As children, refine these life skills and develop independence, their self-esteem grows and simultaneously the ability to concentrate.
-This in terms creates the opportunity for social awareness exercises by caring for the environment such as wiping tables prior to having food or cleaning the table, planting and watering the plants.
+This creates the opportunity for social awareness exercises by caring for the environment such as wiping tables prior to having food or cleaning the table, planting and watering the plants.
 We, also encourage children to bring in their own food, which they chop and share with others during snack time.
 This quite naturally, develops a sense of responsibility and consideration for others in a very positive manner.

 From an overall perspective these activities play a very important role in our curriculum as it brings many skills to live through play in a friendly and positive environment, resulting in the development of independence, fine motor skills, concentration, self-esteem, social awareness, social skills, intelligence and a sense of order and self-control.

 This area allows children to understand their environment while learning through their senses.
 Each piece of material has one isolating quality, such as colour, weight, size, shape, texture, sound or small.
 Many of the materials are early introduction into Math-based activities, such as pairing and grading of colour, shape and weight.

-The materials in general, encourage children to work in an ordered way and help children to develop logical thinking.
-Many of the materials, also help develop children’s muscular co-ordination and provide indirect practice for more complex tasks such as reading and writing.
+The materials encourage children to work in an ordered way and help children to develop logical thinking.
+Many of the materials, also help develop children’s muscular coordination and provide indirect practice for more complex tasks such as reading and writing.
 For example, many of the materials are worked from left to right because this is direction we read and write in, knobs on the cylinder encourage children to use a tripod grip, which they will use when they use pencils.

 The children furthermore learn specific language associated with the materials that they are working with and so develop a wider vocabulary.
-Many of the materials therefore provide direct experience of mathematics, language, science and culture and creates a conscious overlap with other key focus area’s of the curriculum.
+Many of the materials therefore provide direct experience of mathematics, language, science and culture and creates a conscious overlap with other key focus areas of the curriculum.

 Children learn to recognise and order numbers and count out matching physical qualities using an array of beautiful and enticing materials, such as Sandpaper textured numbers.
-This is one of the earliest Math materials that engages the child’s tactile sense, helping them to develop a deep impression of what the different numbers feel and look like.
+This curriculum activity, is one of the earliest Math materials that engages the child’s tactile sense, helping them to develop a deep impression of what the different numbers feel and look like.
 Specific resources that are used at the setting with specific aims to develop first Math principles are: